dsouzarohan06/openstack-installation/README.md

 6. Both these boxes should be reachable via hostnames.
 Hence, add the IP address and the hostnames ( Controller and Compute ) such that they can ping themselves as well as the other node.
 For this, adding an entry in /etc/hosts is just fine.

+To start off with the installation, run the first script i.e 00-prerequisites.sh

+Usage:  ./00-prerequisites.sh   <controller|compute>

+If you are running it on the controller node, use 'controller' as the argument.
+Else, if you are running it on the compute node, use 'compute' as the argument.

+For eg.:

+[root@controller openstack-installation]# ./00-prerequisites.sh controller
+Installing and configuring NTP service now
+Enter the NTP server of your choice

+PS: This is not complete.
+Will complete it ASAP